Since 2017

 Step 1

-2. Pour water over pods; rinse.
+2. Pour water over the pods and rinse them.

 Step 2